dotnet/orleans/Orleans-Streams/Streams-Implementation.md

 ---
 {% include JB/setup %}

 This section provides a high level overview of Orleans Stream implementation.
+It describes concepts and details that are not visibale on the application level.
+If you only plan to use streams, you do not have to read this section.
+However, if you plan to extend streams, please read this section before reading [Streams Extensibilitysection](Streams-Extensibility).

 *Terminology*:

 We refer by the word "queue" to any durable storage technology that can ingest stream events and allows either to pull events or provides a push-based mechanism to consume events.
 Usualy, to provide scalability, those technologies provide sharded/partitions queues.
-Example are Azure Queues allow to create multipe queues, Event Hubs hubs, ...
+For example, Azure Queues allow to create multipe queues, Event Hubs have multiple hubs, Kafka topics, ...

 ## Persistent Streams